School

 School policies

-Careers advice is provided for all students in Years 9, 10, 11, 12 and 13 via the Connexions Partnership.
+Careers Education is delivered to all pupils in Citizenship lessons and careers advice is provided for all Y9 to Y13 via the Connexions Partnership.
 This includes work experience for Y10 pupils, work shadowing in Y12 and Higher Education advice for Y12 and 13 students.
 Religious Education is taught as a foundation subject to all pupils, in all years, unless withdrawn by parental request.
-School Assemblies are held for all year groups, which incorporate collective worship, unless pupils are withdrawn by parental request.
-Alternative arrangements are made for these pupils.
+School Assemblies, which sometimes incorporate collective worship, are held for all year groups unless pupils are withdrawn by parental request.
+Alternative arrangements may be made for these pupils.
 Sex Education is taught within a moral framework and aims to develop knowledge and understanding.
 The subject is treated with sensitivity and care as part of our Health Education Policy, approved by the governing body.
 Citizenship is also taught to all pupils in all year groups.

 Homework plays an important part in